ShubhiSingla/ai-finance-assistant/README.md

 ## Tool Calling Workflow

-The Market Agent and Portfolio Agent use **LangChain Tool Calling** to interact with external tools.
+The Market Agent, Portfolio Agent, and News Agent use **LangChain Tool Calling** to interact with external tools.
 The LLM determines whether a tool is required, generates a structured tool call, executes it, and uses the result to produce a natural language response.

 ```text
 User Query → LLM → Tool Call? ──Yes──→ Execute Tool → ToolMessage → LLM → Final Response